Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- In his three matchups against the Chiefs, Knox's 53 receiving yards average is 21.5 more than his over/under for Sunday's game (31.5).
+- Against the Chiefs, Knox has averaged 53 receiving yards per game over his three career matchups, 17.0 more than his over/under for Sunday's game.

-- Knox, in three matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- In three matchups versus the Chiefs, Knox has had a touchdown catch twice, but never more than one in any single game.

-- The 263.6 passing yards the Chiefs yield per game makes them the NFL's 25th-ranked pass defense this season.
+- This week Knox will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).

 Recent Performances